-Requested in the Recommendations Tab of the Online Applicaton:
+Requested in the Recommendations Tab of the Online Application

-- Three letters of recommendation from people who have observed your performance teaching students at your desired grade level and can address your potential in the education field (please see attached form (PDF)
+- Three letters of recommendation from people who have observed your performance teaching students at your desired grade level and can address your potential in the education field.

 - Official transcripts from UH system institutions will be pulled via STAR.

 - We recommend certified electronic transcripts sent directly from your institution to the UH Hilo Graduate Division firstname.lastname@example.org.